Tiendil/tiendil-org-content/content/posts/2024-028-ai-notes-2024-industry-transparency/en.md

 Nearly a year and a half ago, I published a major [forecast on artificial intelligence]{post:@choose-nearest-language:silly-predictions-about-artificial-intelligence}.
 Read it if you haven't already — it's still looking good.

-Recently, I've decided expand on the prognosis, but a sizeable comprehensive post isn't coming together, so there will be a series of smaller notes.
+Recently, I've decided to expand on the prognosis, but a sizeable comprehensive post isn't coming together, so there will be a series of smaller notes.

 I'll start with industry transparency: the current AI movement has several impressive aspects that I'd like to discuss.